pda-freddi/computer-science-library/README.md

 }
 ```

-The updated record is returned in the response's body.
+The updated (patched) record is returned in the response's body.

 ### Delete Records